Scott Schroeder Executive Director

-Joyce has more than five years of experience as a Congressional Aide for the federal government, working in program and grant management, as well as agency casework.
+Joyce has more than five years of experience as a Congressional Aide for the federal government, working in program and grant management, foreign affairs, as well as agency casework and government relations.
 Prior to that, she worked with the United Nations Association on developing programs and communications.
-Joyce received her Bachelor’s in International Development Studies from University of California Irvine.
-She is currently pursuing her graduate degree at American University.
-She joined C2C in August 2016.
+Joyce received her Bachelor’s in International Development Studies from the University of California Irvine and a Masters in Public Affairs and Strategic Communication from American University.

 Moira Cahan Grant Specialist

-Catherine has worked for more than three years in Haiti.
+Catherine has worked for more than five years in Haiti.
 Before joining C2C, she was an internship coordinator at the Haitian American Caucus in Croix des Bouquets.
 She has recently received her MPH, with a concentration in global health from the University of Montreal in Canada.
 During her studies, Catherine focused her work on better understanding contraception use in women in Haiti.
 She is dedicated to women’s health in developing countries.
-Previous to her work in Haiti, she has worked for 5 years in psychology and health related research, particularly in suicide prevention.
-She joined C2C in July 2016.
+Previous to her work in Haiti, she has worked for 5 years in psychology and health-related research, particularly in suicide prevention.

 Racha has a bachelor’s degree in nutritional science with a minor in international development from McGill University, Montreal, Canada.
 After finishing her degree, she worked on various nutrition projects in the Philippines and Burkina Faso.
-She recently finished a two year contract with one of C2C’s partners Meds & Food for Kids (MFK) which produce a Ready-to-Use Therapeutic Food (RUTF) to combat malnutrition in Haiti.
+She recently finished a two-year contract with one of C2C’s partners, Meds & Food for Kids (MFK), that produces a Ready-to-Use Therapeutic Food (RUTF) to combat malnutrition in Haiti.
 During her time with MFK, she managed the nutrition department where she helped more than 20 organizations start malnutrition programs all over Haiti.
 She also facilitated the launch of several prenatal supplementation programs.
-She joined C2C in February 2017.

 Ms. Duvot is a qualified nurse who completed her Bachelor of Nursing degree at the School of Nursing, Our Lady of Wisdom (EINDS), in Cap-Haitien, Haiti in 2010.
 She has completed post-graduate training in many topics, including HIV/AIDS, diabetes care, infectious disease, and blood transfusion safety.
 Nurse Herlande has worked at a number of hospitals and clinics across the northern region since 2007 and has gained notable skills in managing malnutrition programs, caring for people with cholera, and in health education and hygiene promotion.